StateLibraryofOhio/slo_dpla_postprocessing/doc/Process_overview.md

 Additional investigation will need to be made by the analyst to examine the data being retrieved for each collection and devise an appropriate XSLT transform for that data.

-## Workflow overview
+## General overview

-The general workflow for the addition of a new collection to the system (or the re-harvest of an existing collection) is:
+The 10,000-foot overview of how data goes from contributor to DPLA, and the changes the data encounters along the way, is:

-1:  data flows into REPOX via OAI-PMH in a contributor-specified format
+I:  data flows into REPOX via OAI-PMH in a contributor-specified format

-2:  data flows out of REPOX via OAI-PMH in a "transformed", standardized format ("qdc")
+II:  data flows out of REPOX via OAI-PMH in a "transformed", standardized format ("qdc")

-3:  "deleted" records are removed from the OAI-PMH output from Stage 2 via XSLT / Java / shell scripting
+III:  "deleted" records are removed from the OAI-PMH output from Stage 2 via XSLT / Java / shell scripting

-4:  IIIF tags are added to all records from Stage 3 and are populated with metadata where needed via XSLT / Java / shell scripting
+IV:  IIIF tags are added to all records from Stage 3 and are populated with metadata where needed via XSLT / Java / shell scripting

-5:  Prepare data from Stage 4 for Penelope's analysis: package the contributor's unmodified XML data and the final, DPLA-ready data into a .zip file that can be emailed to her
+V:  Prepare data from Stage 4 for Penelope's analysis: package the contributor's unmodified XML data and the final, DPLA-ready data into a .zip file that can be emailed to her for review and approval

-6:  Prepare data for upload to DPLA on a quarterly schedule.
+VI:  Prepare data for upload to DPLA on a quarterly schedule.

 REPOX houses data from Stage 1 and Stage 2.
 Data from subsequent Stages are external to REPOX.